ansys/pysam-sysml2/doc/source/user_guide/api/load-model.rst

 To load a model, you need an instance of a SysML Connector.
 For more information, (see :ref:`Use a connector <Create_C_Section>`).

-You can then create a SysML2 project manager.
+You can then create a :class:`SysML2ProjectManager <ansys.sam.sysml2.builder.sysml2_project_manager.SysML2ProjectManager>`.
 This class helps you load a model in Python, using the SysML V2 Standard API.

 .. literalinclude:: ../../_static/code/computer-cost.py